LCozzoli/genScanner/README.md

 ## Running the script

-Clone the repository, start a shell inside the folder, run `python .` The seed list will be created as a text file called `list.txt`
+- Clone the repository, start a shell inside the folder, run `python .`

-Now feel free to use sites like https://pr0xs.github.io/Rust-Genetics-Lab/
+- The genetics list will be created as `list.txt`
+- Navigate to https://pr0xs.github.io/Rust-Genetics-Lab/ and use your seed list to find the perfect gen :D